softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE_4.md

 ---

-## 2.3 Tokenization: Breaking Text into Meaningful Units
+### 2.3 Tokenization - Breaking Text into Meaningful Units

 Once we have text in a consistent encoding, the next challenge is breaking it into meaningful units that our models can process.
 This process is called tokenization.